j7xiao/empire-guide/docs/html/_sources/headers/pvp/tools-waves.rst.txt

 .. |front-formations| image:: ./images/front-formations.png
     :scale: 75 %

-Beautiful you made it to the other side.
+Beautiful, you made it to the other side.
 I won't bore you wtih more math.
 The methodology behind the tool amounts was important, but this is a guide, not a poorly written manpage.
 (Well actually...)
 |br| |front-formations|

 I fibbed.
-Here's a little for those who are curious: :olive:`200%` (:pink:`level 8` gate) + :olive:`150%` (:olive:`2` porticuluses) + :olive:`160%` (castellan, no hero) = :olive:`510%`. :olive:`20% * 26 = 525%`.
+Here's a little for those who are curious: :number:`200%` (level :number:`8` gate) + :number:`150%` (:number:`2` porticuluses) + :number:`160%` (castellan, no hero) = :number:`510%`. :number:`-20% * 26 = -525%`.
 There you go.

 And yes I'll finally explain why I'm not including the hero bonus in all of these.
 The castellan hero has 4 traits.
 Two of them will always be ranged and melee bonus (not guaranteed on the equipment, but players will always chose them).
 Ranged and melee bonuses persist from the wall attack to the courtyard battle.
 However, the wall, gate, and moat bonuses only apply to the wall attack, meaning their stats are half as valuable in full context.
 The other two bonuses are usually fought over by the early detection, the courtyard, and the overall strength substats.
 You don't need to understand what any of that means.
 But for those who are asking, you have your answer.
-And those who asked and still don't have an answer, tough. :P
+And those who asked and still don't have an answer, tough (j/k, you'll learn as you progress in the game). :P

 All stats thus far are assuming max stats, but rarely will any of them actually be just by nature of the substat priority on equipment.
 You will almost never need every single wall and gate tool especially in the front wave.
 The moat tools are being choked out, due to the 50-tool limit on the front.
 You already know how to read defenses, so you can match your towers and gate to the enemy's defense.
 Then you'll free up space to squeeze more moat tools in.

-Yeah, I'm not getting past you am I. Why :olive:`30` shields + :olive:`12` wall + :olive:`8` gate?
-If wall power = gate power, and both tools provide :olive:`-20%`, why is there more wall than gate?
-And why only :olive:`30` shields?
+Yeah, I'm not getting past you am I. Why :number:`30` shields + :number:`12` wall + :number:`8` gate?
+If wall power = gate power, and both tools provide :number:`-20%`, why is there more wall than gate?
+And why only :number:`30` shields?
 I plead the 5th.
 I'm serious though.
 Try it, send varying amounts of shields, wall, and gate.
 I'd love to hear what is working for you. :D

 Or you can keep it yourself. ;)